 If a silo mentality has taken hold at your company, or if you’re worried your lack of cross-functional communication could lead to silos, work with leaders across teams and departments to develop a plan to improve your knowledge sharing.
 Your leaders will need to work together to encourage employees to adopt collaborative processes and technologies.

-Becoming a truly collaborative organization takes time, but the effort leads to improved productivity, happier employees, and a better experience for customers.
+Becoming a truly collaborative organization takes time, but the effort improves productivity, happier employees, and better customer experiences.